 This teaching offends many, and, instead of conforming their thinking to the clear teaching of the Word of God, some change what the Bible says and spread this false teaching.
 The gospel of inclusion is an example of this.

 Here are some additional arguments against the gospel of inclusion:

 (1) If faith and repentance are not required to receive the gift of salvation, then why is the New Testament full of calls to repent and place your faith in Jesus Christ?

 (2) If salvation doesn’t require faith in the finished work of Christ on the cross, then why did Jesus submit to such a humiliating and excruciatingly painful death?
 God could have just granted everyone a “divine pardon.”

 The apostle Paul called the message of the gospel the “fragrance of death” (2 Corinthians 2:16).
-What he meant by this is that to many, the message of the gospel is offensive.
+What he meant by this is that, to many, the message of the gospel is offensive.
 It tells people the truth about their sin and hopeless state without Christ.
 It tells people that there is nothing they can do to bridge the gap between themselves and God.
 For centuries, there have been those (many with good intentions) who have attempted to soften the message of the gospel to get more people into church.
 On the surface, that seems like the wise thing to do, but in the end all it does is give people a false sense of security.
-It was the apostle Paul who said that anyone who preached a different gospel than the one he preached should be cursed (Galatians 1:8).
+Paul said that anyone who preaches a different gospel than the one he preached should be cursed (Galatians 1:8).
 That is strong language, but once you realize how vitally important the message of the gospel is, you also realize how vitally important it is to get it right.
 A false gospel doesn’t save anyone.
-All it does is condemn more people to hell and generate greater condemnation for those who purvey such falsehoods—such as the gospel of inclusion.
+All it does is condemn more people to hell and generate greater condemnation for those who purvey falsehoods such as the gospel of inclusion.

 © Copyright 2002-2013 Got Questions Ministries.